 Pyramid Mountain

-Reading the description in the Scrambles book, I was expecting a long day on this mountain.
+After reading the description in the Scrambles book, Dinah and I were expecting a long day on Pyramid Mountain.
 The nearly 1600 m gain includes a 12 km mountain bike approach.
-However, our trip would only take nine hours including nearly an hour spent on the summit.
+However, our trip took nine hours including nearly an hour spent on the summit.

-Despite our sluggishness, we passed three Edmontonians on the road.
-They started from Whistler campground after surrendering their cars to their wives and kids.
-The lower start added 45 minutes and 200 m of gain.
+I thought we lost time biking up the road, but we cycled past three Edmontonians.
+They had started from Whistler campground after surrendering their cars to their wives and kids.
+Their lower start added 45 minutes and 200 m of gain.

-At the end of the road, after stashing our bikes, changing our footwear, and chatting with the Edmontonians, we were three hours into our trip.
-Dinah and I set off up the slope ahead of the Edmontonians but the exertion proved too much for one of them and they turned back before reaching the ridge.
+At the end of the road, after stashing our bikes and chatting with the Edmontonians, Dinah and I were three hours into our trip.
+We set off up the slope ahead of the Edmontonians, but the exertion proved too much for one of them, and they turned back before reaching the ridge.

 Dinah and I had no difficulties in reaching the ridge.
-Indeed, a good trail takes you to the crest.
-We continued along the ridge until boulders forced us to scramble.
+Indeed, a good trail took us to the crest.
+We continued up the ridge until boulders forced us to scramble.
 Sticking close to the ridge afforded the most interesting rocks.
-Some may find the endless boulders tiresome but I enjoyed the scrambling.
+Some may find the endless boulders tiresome, but we enjoyed the scrambling.

-This mountain, I heard, was originally higher than present times but the top was leveled off to make way for a microwave repeater tower.
-Thankfully, the tower was removed last year and all that remains is a concrete floor.
-Views are great in all directions although a haze obscured distant peaks.
+This mountain was originally higher, but the top had been leveled off to make way for a microwave repeater tower.
+Thankfully, the tower was removed last year, and all that remains is a concrete floor.
+Views were superb in all directions, although a haze obscured distant peaks.

-Soon after reaching the top we were joined by Trent, also from Edmonton, who was scrambling solo.
+Soon after reaching the top, we were joined by Trent, a solo scrambler from Edmonton.
 After a long chat with him, Dinah and I began our descent.
-Trent caught up to us at the bikes and the three of us started riding down.
-The ride back was fast if rugged and I made it to the parking lot in little over 30 minutes.
+Trent caught up to us back at the bikes, and the three of us started riding down.
+The ride back was fast if rugged, and I returned to the parking lot in a little over 30 minutes.
 Dinah and Trent arrived shortly after.
-The expected high in Jasper was 32° and it felt every bit of that at our cars.
+The expected high in Jasper was 32°, and it felt every bit of that at our cars.

-We parted ways but not for long.
-The following day Trent joined Dinah and I to bag Utopia Mountain.
+Dinah and I parted ways with Trent but not for long.
+The following day Trent joined us to bag Utopia Mountain.

 A view of Pyramid Mountain from across Patricia Lake en route to the trailhead

-The road ends ahead and we take to the trail (mouse over).
+The road ends ahead and we took to the trail (mouse over).
 Despite appearances,

 there is little elevation loss along the ridge.

-The trail meanders but is easy to follow
+The trail meanders up the slope but is easy to follow

 Looking back at the road